-Final Application Deconfliction and Adjudication
+Application Deconfliction and Adjudication

-Following the preliminary screening application deadline, PBDA will determine completeness of applications.
+Following the application deadline, PBDA will determine completeness of applications.
 Applications that do not meet the requirements set forth within these guidelines will not be accepted.

-For Census Block Groups that are found to be located within multiple projects, deconfliction will occur at a Census Block Group within Final Application adjudication.
+For Census Block Groups that are found to be located within multiple projects, deconfliction will occur at a Census Block Group within application adjudication.
 Judgment will be based upon proposed technology type, proposed speeds, scalability of proposed infrastructure, and average cost of services per BSL.

-Final Project Area Determination
+Project Area Determination

-Following the preliminary application submission deadline, PBDA will post a finalized spreadsheet of eligible BSLs that have been assigned to project areas on its website.
+Following the application submission deadline, PBDA will post a finalized spreadsheet of eligible BSLs that have been assigned to project areas on its website.

-While at the conclusion of both grant rounds one and two, PBDA intends to post full awarded applications, however PBDA will not post information that may reduce the competitiveness of grant applications during the round one and two process such as cost per BSL and/or project cost totals.
+While at the conclusion of both grant periods one and two, PBDA intends to post full awarded applications, however PBDA will not post information that may reduce the competitiveness of grant applications during the period one and two process, such as cost per BSL and/or project cost totals.

-PBDA will publish applicant defined project areas for public view within PBDA's current web mapping application.
+PBDA will publish applicant-defined project areas for public view within PBDA's current web mapping application.